alexmojaki/futurecoder/README.md

 At the beginning of the course only the shell is available to encourage quick exploration.
 After a few pages an editor is introduced to allow running full programs.

 The course provides three debuggers to specially run code: snoop, PythonTutor, and birdseye.
 Each should only become available starting from a specific page which introduces that tool.
 No such page has been written yet for birdseye, so for now it's immediately available when the editor is introduced.

+## System overview

+The UI is written in React.
+It communicates with the web server using the `rpc` function, e.g. `rpc("run_code", {code, source}, onSuccess)`.
+This eventually reaches a method in the `API` class, e.g. `def run_code(self, code, source):`.

+Running code specifically sends a request from the web server to the workers master server.
+This forwards the request to a process associated with that user's ID, starting a new process if necessary.
+Every user has their own process, which holds the state of the shell or the currently running program (which may be awaiting `input()`).
+The processes are isolated from each other and everything else, they can easily be terminated, and they have limitations on CPU time usage and file access.

+After the code finishes running, it checks the `Page` and `Step` that the user is currently on, and calls the `Step.check` method.
+In most cases this is a `VerbatimStep` - the user is supposed to enter exactly the code in the text, using the AST to check for equality.
+Next most common is an `ExerciseStep` where a function has to pass tests and produce the same output as a given solution.
+The result of `Step.check` determines if the user succeeded and advances to the next step.
+It may also return a message to show the user, e.g. if they made a common mistake.